TypedDevs/bashunit/.github/CONTRIBUTING.md

 2. Install dependencies with `yarn install`.
 3. Run local development server with `yarn docs:dev`.
 4. Implement your changes.
-5. Before submitting your Pull Request you can run `docs:build` to ensure everything works.
+5. Before submitting your Pull Request run `docs:build` to ensure everything works.

 Please make sure you have [set up your username and email address](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) for use with Git.
 Strings such as `silly nick name <root@localhost>` looks bad in the commit history of a project.